-Globally, there are 222 million women who wish to limit family size or stop childbearing altogether who do not have access to modern contraception options.
-If these women had access to family planning options, the number of unintended pregnancies could shrink by as much as two-thirds, which in turn would reduce the number of maternal and newborn deaths each year by hundreds of thousands.
-By increasing access to contraception options, we empower individuals to prevent unwanted pregnancies and reduce the spread of HIV and sexually transmitted infections (STIs).
+Globally, 222 million women wish to limit their family size or stop childbearing altogether but don’t have access to modern contraception options.
+If these women had access to effective family planning, the number of unintended pregnancies could shrink by as much as two-thirds, which in turn would reduce the number of maternal and newborn deaths each year by hundreds of thousands.
+By increasing access to contraception options, PPGNHI empowers individuals to prevent unwanted pregnancies and reduce the spread of HIV and sexually transmitted infections.

-Unsafe abortion can be avoided both by preventing unintended pregnancies (through increased access to family planning services), and by increasing access to safe abortion.
+Unsafe abortions can be avoided both by preventing unintended pregnancies and by increasing access to safe abortion services.
 In 2008, an estimated 21.6 million unsafe abortions were performed globally, many of them in countries where abortion is illegal altogether or strictly restricted.
 That same year, 47,000 women died due to complications from unsafe abortions; many more suffered long-term health consequences.
-Unsafe abortion and its consequences are preventable.
-PPGNW advocates for access to safe, legal abortion and also supports postabortion care services, to ensure that women who have unsafe or incomplete abortions get the medical attention and emotional support they need to prevent long-term complications and, in some cases, save their lives.
-We train community health workers, nurses and other providers to safely manage complications of miscarriage and unsafe abortion.
+PPGNHI advocates for access to safe, legal abortion and also supports postabortion care services, to ensure that women who have unsafe or incomplete abortions get the medical attention and emotional support they need to prevent long-term complications and, in some cases, save their lives.

-PPGNW is recognized for our outstanding educational programs working with teens and empowering youth.
-Our Teen Council peer education program is a proven method that can be adapted to the international context.
-Access to simple reproductive health information and services does not always translate to increased use of those services.
+PPGNHI is recognized for our outstanding teen educational programs that empower youth to take charge of their sexual and reproductive health.
+Our Teen Council peer education program can be successfully adapted to for teen groups in other countries.
 Our education programs also address gender roles, socioeconomic, and cultural factors that can impede access to services.
 By contributing our expertise as part of broader development initiatives that focus on health and empowerment, we further strengthen the overall health of a community.